This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Second, make sure to locate the granite coffins, commemorative tablets, and more statues from later periods.

-Furthermore, do not miss the giant alabaster sphinx dating back to the New Kingdom and still standing at the orginal spot guarding the entrance to the temple of god Ptah.
+Furthermore, do not miss the giant alabaster sphinx dating back to the New Kingdom and still standing at the original spot guarding the entrance to the temple of god Ptah.

-It is estimated that it weights more than 80 tons.
+It is estimated that it weighs more than 80 tons.